adiati98/100-days-of-oss-journal/README.md

 I'm participating in the [#100DaysOfOSS](https://docs.opensauced.pizza/community/100-days-of-oss/) challenge with [OpenSauced](https://opensauced.pizza/), starting from July 24th, 2023.
 And this repo is where I'm keeping track of my 100 days of open source journey.

-Feel free to join me and the community to explore the magical world of open source! 🙌
+Join me and the community to explore the magical world of open source! 🙌

 ## 🎯 Goals